J.T. McDaniel Official Website

 How a Periscope Works

-Asdic, Sonar and Other Detection Gear
+Asdic, Sonar, and Other Detection Gear

 The Walter Submarine Turbine

-The German Typ XXVI U-Boat
+The German Typ XXVIw U-boat

-The American Fleet Submarine
+The American Fleet Type Submarine